reactjs/translations.react.dev/README.md

 ## Adding a maintainer

-If you are interested in being a maintainer of a language, or if you're currently a maintainer and want to add another member, send a pull request to this repo updating `langs/{lang-code}.json`, where `{lang-code}` is the language code of the repo you want to be a maintainer of.
-Then, get one of the current maintainers to approve your pull request and an admin (@tesseralis) will run a script to add you to the maintainer list!
+If you are currently a maintainer of a translation and want to add another member, send a pull request to this repo updating `langs/{lang-code}.json`, where `{lang-code}` is the language code of the repo you want to be a maintainer of.

+If you are interested in becoming a maintainer for a translation, please ask one of the current maintainers if they would like to add you.
+While different maintainers can have different requirements, usually they look for people who have already contributed to the translation already, either by translating or reviewing.

 ## Before publishing